caporaso-lab/q2-books/q2-shotgun/q2-shotgun/04-MAG-analysis.md

 ## Bin contigs into MAGs
 This workflow involves binning contigs into MAGs using various tools and methodologies.

-### Contigs indexing
+### Read mapping
-Before binning, contigs are indexed for efficient processing.
-This step involves preparing contigs for subsequent read mapping and binning processes.
+ We first need to index the contigs obtained in the assembly step and map the original reads to those contigs using that index.
+This read mapping can then be used by the contig binner to figure out which contigs originated from the same genome and put those together.

 ```bash
 qiime assembly index-contigs \
     --i-contigs "./moshpit_tutorial/cache:contigs" \